 Local authorities have no statutory duties in relation to monitoring the quality of home education on a routine basis.
 However, they do have duties to make arrangements to identify children not receiving a suitable education, and to intervene if it appears that they are not.
 Intervention could, for example, take the form of issuing a school attendance order, although Government guidance on home education encourages authorities to address the issue informally before serving such a notice.
 As part of their safeguarding duties local authorities have powers to insist on seeing a child to enquire about their welfare where there are grounds for concern, but this does not extend to seeing and questioning children for the purpose of establishing whether they are receiving a suitable education.

 In June 2017 Lord Soley introduced the Home Education (Duty of Local Authorities) Bill [HL] 2017-19.
 The Bill makes provision for local authorities to be placed under a duty to monitor the development of children receiving home education and to conduct annual assessments.
 The Bill also provides for parents of home educated children to be required to register with the local authority.
 The Bill is a Private Member’s Bill and, as such, is unlikely to pass into law unless supported by the Government.

-The Government has stated that it is “keeping an open mind on the Bill”.
-It has also, however, expressed a belief that local authorities already have the powers they need to act in cases where children are not being well educated at home, and that the focus initially should be on making the existing legal arrangements work better.
-In this regard, the Government has announced that it intends to consult on revised guidance on home education for parents and local authorities, with the drafts expected to be produced for consultation “in the next few weeks.”
+The Government has stated that it is “keeping an open mind on the Bill” but does not formally support it.
+It has also expressed a belief that local authorities already have the powers they need to act in cases where children are not being well educated at home, and that the focus initially should be on making the existing legal arrangements work better.

 Commons Briefing papers SN05108